undergroundwires/bump-everywhere/README.md

     # If you use default, it'll not trigger other actions, but your own PAT then it triggers new actions
     # (Optional) Default: ${{ github.token }}
     release-token: ''

+    # Git branch to push the changes such as version tags, CHANGELOG file, version changes...
+    # Configuring this should not be needed for most use-cases.
+    # Use this only if you DO NOT use a single main default branch (e.g. `master` or `main`).
+    # (Optional) Default: Default "git clone" behavior.
+Checks out to default branch of remote.
+    branch: ''
 ```

 [↑](#bump-everywhere)